 When looking at your calendar you should be able to see at a glance which phase you will be at each point in your cycle.
 This can help you identify possible energy levels and moods for business events, family events, holidays… etc. All of these factor in to successfully plan for your cycle.

 Pay attention to your calendar to which phases these fall into to predict how you will feel.
 Will you feel introverted or extroverted?
 Will you have high energy or low energy?
 Over time as you connect with your phases you will become in touch with how you will feel during each and how business and life tasks connect with those phases.

 During and after your cycle take good notes about how tasks feel in each phase.
-You can use the resource below to track energy levels, motivation levels, introversion, extraversoin, and other symptoms.
+You can use the resource below to track energy levels, motivation levels, introversion, extroversion, and other symptoms.

-This free resource explains daily cycle tracking and how to implement it into your life, it also talks about how to get started and provides a really cool cycle weel and symptom wheel!
-HERE
+Check out this free resource about daily cycle tracking and how to implement it into your life, it also talks about how to get started and provides a really cool cycle wheel and symptom wheel!

-Share your findings and Ahas in the Cycle (Re) Introduction Facebook Group!
-HERE
+Share your findings and “A-ha!” moments in the Cycle (Re) Introduction Facebook Group!

 Get an overview on the 4 phases to learn more!